-You don’t need a lot of money to show your Mom you care.
-In fact, some of my favorite Mother’s Day gifts have cost my kids nothing but some of their time.
+Next Sunday, May 14, is Mother’s Day.
+And if you’re wondering what to get Mom, the good news is that you don’t need a lot of money to show your Mom you care.
+In fact, some of my favorite Mother’s Day gifts cost only time.
 Here are some of my favorites…and I’ll bet your Mom would like them, too.

 Make a Meal – Yes!
 Breakfast, lunch, dinner – any one of them that we don‘t have to cook is a great gift.
 Even though we’ll eat anything you cook (well…almost anything…), making something we like is even better.
 But cook dishes that you’re comfortable with.
 Cleaning up after yourself is a plus.